Summer is here and there’s no better time to get grilling on the BBQ. These vegan meat hot dogs and franks make for the best summer cook-out ever.

 Are Hot Dogs Unhealthy?

 Eating hot dogs could also increase the risk of childhood leukemia by up to 950 percent, according to American physician Dr. Michael Greger.
 “Diet is the number one cause of cancer.
-Cancer is, therefore, a preventable disease, but it does require major lifestyle changes,” he said on his website.
+Cancer is, therefore, a preventable disease, but it does require major lifestyle changes,” he says on his website.
 “Only 5 to 10 percent of cancer is in our genes, our family history.
 The other 90 to 95 percent of cancer risk is caused by what we expose our bodies to.”

 The letter highlighted the health risks posed by processed meats, including colon and breast cancer.
 Following the hospitals’ change, Susan Levin, director of nutrition education for PCRM, named the hospitals “leaders in preventing diet-related diseases.”